CALL FOR PAPERS

 WESTERN POLITICAL SCIENCE ASSOCIATION

-In May, the association will distribute a call for papers.
-The DEADLINE for submission of paper proposals/program participation forms will be September 17, 2021.
+The DEADLINE for submission of paper proposals/program participation forms will be Friday, September 29, 2023.

 If you are interested in shaping the content of the program by serving as a section chair, please contact:

 Political scientists alongside an interdisciplinary group of scholars from across the globe will convene in Vancouver, BC for the 2024 Annual Meeting of the Western Political Science Association.
 We gather to appraise the consequences of the COVID-19 pandemic and the recovery efforts domestically and globally, especially considering the relentless attacks and backlash against minorities of all kinds in the post-Covid era.
 These developments exacerbated already serious “pre-existing conditions” and racial/ethnic inequities related to disparities in health, income, education, housing, and other economic and social vulnerabilities.
 The global pandemic, coupled with resolute international, national, and local organizing for racial and social justice, further exposed the persistence of racism, nativism, xenophobia, and discrimination.
 Recent global protests, including those in Canada, often centered Black-led multicultural groups, in solidarity against state violence.
 In response, public, private, and nonprofit institutions (including colleges/Universities) sought to address demands with a series of diversity, equity and inclusion types of programs and initiatives— which are now experiencing intense backlash at the national, state, and local levels.